-Jan Feb March April May June July Aug Sept Oct Nov Dec 15th CC 15th CC 15th CC
+Jan Feb March April May June July Aug Sept Oct Nov Dec 15 th CC 15 th CC 15 th CC

 Applications to start a new Resident should be sent before the Resident starts his / her training or at least as soon as possible thereafter and not later than the deadline for the first Credentials Committee meeting that follows the proposed start date of the residency (i.e. for July 1st start date, the application must be received at the latest by the 15th August for review at the September meeting).
 As a consequence, the earliest start date that can be recognised for any application dealt with at a given Credentials Committee meeting is the day following the previous submission deadline (see Chapter 3).
 Ideally the residency is submitted to the Credential Committee before the start date.
-Please be aware that a new Resident can only start logging (surgical) activities from the official start date of his/her residency.
+Please be aware that a new Resident can only start logging (surgical) activities from the official start date of the residents residency.

-Application for a residency
+Application for a resident

-The application for an ECVS residency must include:
+The application for an ECVS resident must include: